whereitisvc/Minesweeper/README.md

 stage2: Uncover/Flag the easy boundary tiles (can be easly inferred by one edge tile)

-stage3: Caculate all the configurations and make the best decision.
+stage3: Do edge tiles segmentation and caculate all the configurations.
 Check if have any 100% safe or 100% mine neighbor tile

 stage4: Make the best guess by the probability of mine